jonbnewman/mobx-store-provider/docs/api/useProvider.md

 ```javascript
 // AppStore.js
 import { types } from "mobx-state-tree";
 export default types.model({
   username: "",
 });
 ```

-Using or getting access to the `store` in other components is accomplished with the [useStore](/api/useStore) hook.
+Getting access to the `store` in other components is accomplished with the [useStore](/api/useStore) hook.

 ## Using an identifier